 Tara’s Top Tips to Fight Festive Fatigue

-In the second of a series of articles, mindset and marketing guru, Tara Best, Founder and Director of Tara Punter PR, shares her top tips to avoid overwhelm, burnout and festive fatigue on the run-up to a very different Christmas.
+Here, mindset and marketing guru, Tara Best, Founder and Director of Tara Punter PR, shares her top tips to avoid overwhelm, burnout and festive fatigue on the run-up to a very different Christmas.

 2020 has been the strangest year.
-We’ve faced lockdown restrictions, had to adjust to a new way of living, and yet we somehow still find ourselves in the frosty winter season gearing up for the festivities ahead.
+We’ve faced lockdown restrictions, and had to adjust to a new way of living, and yet we somehow still find ourselves in the frosty winter season gearing up for the festivities ahead.

-Yes, Christmas is around the corner and with that means the (slightly different than usual) planning, excitement and busy-ness that comes with preparing for the most magical time of the year.
+Yes, Christmas is around the corner and with that means the (slightly different than usual) planning, excitement and busyness that comes with preparing for the most magical time of the year.

-You will have noticed how quickly the sunlight is disappearing when popping on your wellies to get the horses in, how chilly the breeze is against your cheeks when mucking out the yard, and this combined with the pressure of getting prepared for Christmas can be overwhelming – perhaps even more so than normal this year.
+You will have noticed how quickly the sunlight disappears when popping on your wellies to get the horses in, how chilly the breeze is against your cheeks when mucking out the yard, and this combined with the pressure of getting prepared for Christmas can be overwhelming – perhaps even more so than normal this year.

 We have to find new ways to celebrate, spending time without loved ones, continue with normal day-to-day life, and, for some of us, continually find new ways to bring our businesses safely into 2021.
 All of this pressure can easily lead to festive burnout – and burnout is not the Christmas present you’re wishing for, right?